Home

 Grade I listed

-The Tabernacle was originally built in 1741 as a Methodist (Calvinist) meeting house under instructions from George Whitfield and supervised by John Cennick.
+The Tabernacle was originally built in 1741 as a Methodist (Calvinist) meeting house under instructions from George Whitefield and supervised by John Cennick.
 It later became a Congregational Church.

-As the congregation grew in numbers they chose to build a larger church nearby (designed by Masters and built in 1851) and the Tabernacle became a meeting hall.
-It returned to being used as a United Reformed Church until 1992, when the congregation merged with the Moravian church and the Tabernacle was left empty.
+As the congregation grew in numbers, they chose to build a larger church nearby (designed by Henry Masters and built in 1851) and the Tabernacle became a meeting hall.
+It returned to being used as a United Reformed Church until 1992, when the congregation merged with the Kingswood Moravian church and the Tabernacle was left empty.

-It was vandalised and damaged by fire and is now a shell: Grade 1 listed and on the Heritage at Risk register.
+The building was vandalised and damaged by fire in 2000 and was left as a ruin.
+It has been Historic England Grade 1 listed and placed on the Heritage at Risk register.